angelhof/angelhof.github.io/_drafts/2019-03-04-an_optimality_theory_of_concurrency_control_for_databases.md

 overview: true
 tags: [serialization, concurrency, weak-serialization, scheduling, paper, linearizability]
 ---
-**TODO: Bazw ta links ths bibliografias**

 This blog post is an intro to a (potentially long) series of posts that revolve around correctness criteria of concurrent objects and systems, most notably linearizability, sequential consistency, serializability, etc. My objective is to write those blog posts to help me better understand the above concepts, because I have found out that writting helps me organize my thoughts on a topic, and as a consequence, understand it more deeply.

 I was planning to first read several important papers in this field and then organize them in a series of posts and that is why I started reading [[Kung & Papadimitriou 78](#kung-papadimitriou-1978)].
 However, while reading it I was amazed by their results, and I thought that this specific paper might be a post on its own.

 In this post, I will try write my thoughts while reading this paper, rephrasing and explaining their results, trying to elaborate more on them.
 While this post was mostly written to help me understand the paper, I think that it might be helpful to read it side by side with the original paper, to maybe get a firmer grasp of some ideas or implications that could be easily skipped if one doesn't pay too much attention (they certainly did skip me when I first read the paper).
-As I am far from an expert on this field (maybe not even knowledgable) I would encourage any comment or feedback on anything that is wrong, misphrased, etc of this post.
+As I am far from an expert on this field (maybe not even knowledgable) I would _strongly_ encourage any comment or feedback on anything that is wrong, misphrased, etc in this post.

 After this long (and possibly unnecessary) introduction let's get right into the paper.